-When the SBA Lender enters the above data into E-Tran, SBA's technology platforms will conduct eligibility compliance checks for the items in this chapter (e.g., the Applicant is an operating business, organized for profit, located in the U.S., is small in accordance with SBA size standards, and is not one of the ineligible businesses in 13 CFR § 120.110 and 31 CFR § 285.13, etc.).
-If the eligibility compliance checks return a compliance check error code for the Applicant, the SBA Lender must work with SBA's loan processing centers to clear the code (regardless of whether the SBA Lender is processing the loan via delegated or non-delegated authority).
-Once the code is cleared, an SBA Lender processing a loan under delegated authority may continue processing the loan via delegated authority.
+When the SBA Lender enters the complete application and loan terms and conditions into E-Tran, and/or when the SBA Lender requests a pre-check, SBA's Risk Mitigation Framework will conduct compliance checks for the items in this chapter (e.g., the Applicant is an operating business, organized for profit, located in the U.S., is small in accordance with SBA size standards, and is not one of the ineligible businesses in 13 CFR § 120.110 and 31 CFR § 285.13, etc.).
+If the Risk Mitigation Framework returns a compliance check error code for the Applicant, the SBA Lender will receive a notification that it must clear the code in order to proceed (regardless of whether the SBA Lender is processing the loan via delegated or non-delegated authority).
+Once the code is cleared and SBA has issued an SBA loan number, the SBA Lender may continue processing the loan.

-Eligibility requirements for all Applicants for SBA business loans are discussed below.
+Eligibility requirements that will be verified by SBA's Risk Mitigation Framework for all Applicants for 7(a) and 504 loans are discussed below.